benfjohnson/FuncyDataStructures/README.md

-Learning F# on a Mac running dotnet core 2.1
+Brushing up on data structures and learning F# on .NET Core